 5. Time to consume vs time to create.
 This is another time management gem that I learnt from business coach Eben Pagan.
 Set a clear time where you are only going to create your work, products, services, art, etc. and then a time where you will consume others people stuff on Facebook, Twitter, magazines or any other media.
 This made a big difference in the way I manage my time.
 I wake up in the morning and spend the first 4 hours creating my content, and then dedicate another period of time to consume content other people have produced that may help my work.
 This clarity with scheduling will bring focus to your work and your project will benefit greatly from it.

 6.- Meditate.
 Meditation helps you calm the mind.
 It also helps you to produce serotonin and dopamine, what we call happy hormones, so it reduces the level of stress.
 Many high level athletes and successful business men use it as a tool to calm down and focus.
 In a world of distraction with social media, cellphone, TV, radio, etc, it trains your mind and your attention to be in one place at a time: in the present moment.
 Meditation has changed my life.
 So I suggest you choose the type of meditation that resonates with you and go for it.
-You can also check out my online Pranayama sessions here, starting on November 23, 2014.
-Beginners are very welcome.
+You can also check my New Cycle Meditation.
+Also pertinent for beginners.